-Inspired by various works of fiction and history (such as the Trojan War, the Mahabharata, and Imperial China), many interesting locations and situation could be used as inspiration for character ideas.
-Currently, players can play as the Solar Exalted, the top-dogs in the food chain of super powerful beings known as the Chosen collectively.
-As more books are published, more Exalted types will become playable.
+Drawing inspiration from a variety of historical and fictional works (including the Trojan War, the Mahabharata, and Imperial China), the game offers a plethora of intriguing locations and scenarios that can spark character ideas.
+At present, players can embody the Solar Exalted, the apex predators in the hierarchy of the super-powered beings collectively known as the Chosen.
+As more books are released, additional Exalted types will become available for play.

 Charm trees grew massively this edition.
 However, they started adding more permanent and passive effects as Charms, rather than “And now, you can do this!” type powers.
 The later still exists, but your character starts to feel like they are gaining buffs that are “always on” as you progress, and that’s a rather satisfying feeling.